Dozens heard Amelia Earhart’s final, chilling pleas for help, researchers say

 Almost all of those messages were discounted by the U.S. Navy, which concluded that Earhart’s plane went down somewhere in the Pacific Ocean, then sank to the seabed.

 Gillespie has been trying to debunk that finding for three decades.
-He believes that Earhart spent her final days on then-uninhabited Gardner Island.
+He believes that Earhart spent her final days on then-uninhabited Gardner Island, a tiny dot in the Pacific, nearly 2,600 miles north of New Zealand.
 She may have been injured, Noonan was probably worse, but the crash wasn’t the end of them.

 [Legend says a load of Union gold went missing during the Civil War.
 Did the FBI just find it?]